louiswdavis/color_converters/README.md

-# Color Converter
+# Color Converters

 > Give me a color and I'll convert it.

-Color Converter is an ruby gem package for use in ruby or other projects that provides conversions for colors to other color spaces.
+Color Converters is an ruby gem package for use in ruby or other projects that provides conversions for colors to other color spaces.
 Given a color in [Hexadecimal, RGA(A), HSL(A), HSV, HSB, CMYK, XYZ, CIELAB, or OKLCH format](https://github.com/devrieda/color_conversion), it can convert the color to those other spaces.

 > Lab and LCH color spaces are special in that the perceived difference between two colors is proportional to their Euclidean distance in color space.
 This special property, called perceptual uniformity, makes them ideal for accurate visual encoding of data.
 In contrast, the more familiar RGB and HSL color spaces distort data when used for visualization.

-## Conversions
+## Converters

-The color names are derived from several lists:
+Colors can be converted between the following spaces:

 - hex
 - rgb(a)